Kaopiz/android-segmented-control/README.md

 android-segmented-control
 =========================

-iOS 7 segmented control for android
+iOS 7 style segmented control for android

 Custom View of iOS 7 segmented control for Android.
 My implementation is based on RadioGroup and RadioButton widget.